-The actuarial function is split between Watford and Arch as outlined in the Services Agreements.
+The day to day activities of the Actuarial Function is split between Watford and Arch as outlined in the Services Agreements.
 As part of the underwriting process, Arch actuaries are involved in the pricing of individual contracts.
 Procedures and controls surrounding these pricing mechanisms at Arch are reviewed by Watford.